-The Coop has a redemption right in respect of the Preference Units that corresponds with the Company Mandatory Conversion Moment Call Right (but at the Coop level), and is subject to substantially the same terms and restrictions as apply to the Company Mandatory Conversion Moment Call Right.
+The Coop has a redemption right in respect of the Preference Units that mirrors the Company Mandatory Conversion Moment Call Right (but at the Coop level), and is subject to substantially the same terms and restrictions as apply to the Company Mandatory Conversion Moment Call Right (but at the Coop level).
 This right can only be exercised by the Coop if the Company exercises the Company Mandatory Conversion Moment Call Right.

-The Coop has a redemption right in respect of the Preference Units that corresponds with the Company Call Right (but at the Coop level), and is subject to substantially the same terms and restrictions as apply to the Company Call Right (the "Coop Call Right").
-This right can only be exercised by the Coop if the Company exercises the Company Call Right.
+The Coop has a redemption right in respect of the Preference Units that mirrors the Company Call Right (but at the Coop level), and is subject to substantially the same terms and restrictions as apply to the Company Call Right (but at the Coop level) (the "Coop Call Right").
+The Coop Call Right can only be exercised by the Coop if the Company exercises the Company Call Right concurrently.